4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 "If there are too many pills going into a community, an alarm will go off, a red flag will be issued, and distributors will be put on notice," Stein said.

-"It will insure that no more communities are awash in opioids as happened over the last couple of decades."
+"It will ensure that no more communities are awash in opioids as happened over the last couple of decades."

 Lawsuits highlighted the actions of companies during the crisis